Introduction to periodontal esthetic surgeries

 - Adequate release of the flap during the second-stage surgery to prevent retraction during healing.

-Coronally advanced flap can be done in one stage or two stage procedure.
-One stage procedure is done to cover shallow recession defects (Figure 70.6 a-f).
+Coronally advanced flap can be done in one stage or two-stage procedure.
+One stage procedure is done to cover shallow recession defects.
 A two-stage procedure is done when the recession is more and there is insufficient soft tissue apical to the recession to provide recession coverage.
-In two-stage procedure, the first procedure involves a free gingival graft, connective tissue graft or guided tissue regeneration procedure to increase the thickness and amount of keratinized tissue.
-After approximately three months of healing the tissue can be coronally repositioned as a second stage surgery.
-If the gingiva apical to the recession is of thick biotype and there is adequate keratinized tissue (minimum 3 mm) then the tissue can be coronally repositioned by a one-stage technique.
+In two-stage procedure, the first procedure involves a free gingival graft, connective tissue graft or guided tissue regeneration procedure to increase the thickness and ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 - After performing extraoral asepsis with an anti-microbial solution, intraoral asepsis is performed with 0.12% chlorhexidine solution.